DJDanl/cpp-docs.pt-br/docs/parallel/amp/reference/concurrency-precise-math-namespace-functions.md

 ### <a name="return-value"></a>Valor de retorno
-A diferença entre x e y se x for maior que y; Caso contrário, + 0.
+A diferença entre o x e y se x for maior que y; Caso contrário, + 0.

 ## <a name="fdimf"></a> fdimf
 Calcula a diferença positiva entre os argumentos.